DaniFoldi/ProtoGUI/README.md

 I developed this plugin in my free time.
 Please use the Issues page on GitHub (linked above) if you believe you found a bug, or would like a new feature added.
 I cannot guarantee any form of support, or any updates.

 What I can guarantee however, is that leaving a 1* review won't get you far.
 Please be kind, and I will do my best to help you.

+## License, terms

+The plugin is licensed under the GNU GPL v3.0 license. [check here](https://github.com/DaniFoldi/BungeeGUI/blob/main/LICENSE)

+For non-coders:
+- don't claim the plugin as yours
+- don't sell the plugin
+- decompile the plugin, I don't care, it's opensource

+You can view the source code at the link above, contributions and pull requests are welcome.